Mountain biking in France: from Avallon to Besse-en Chandesse

 After the beautiful churches of Saulcet and especially Fleuriel comes a last somewhat difficult descent and tough climb – but after the Morvan: child’s play! – to the center of Chantelle.

-After 3 steep climbs you arrive in Charroux, an enchanting village (“un des plus beaux villages…”) with all kinds of things to see and plenty of gîtes and restaurants!!
+After 3 steep climbs you arrive in Charroux, an enchanting village (“un des plus beaux villages…”) and with plenty of gîtes and restaurants!!

 A pity that Charroux comes too early in the day to really enjoy it, including the mustard, the chocolate and the olive oil.
 So best to time your arrival for lunch or ……just stay the night!

 Just after Charroux comes another hilarious 40km/h descent on grass!
-Then you go up and down around Rochefort umpteen times to finally arrive in Ebreuil on the river Allier.
+Then the route sends you umpteen times up and down around Rochefort to finally arrive in Ebreuil on the river Allier.
 Have lunch here if you have not stopped for it earlier in the day.
 Because the climbing in the afternoon is brutal, through forest but on washed out trails, loose sand, gravel, bolders and everything nature can find to make you fully deserve dinner!

 Note that in Combronde – despite having a few cafes and shops but at 15.00 all still closed – we had to knock on people’s doors to replenish our water (the water at the cemetery was also cut off for conservation purposes).
 We needed it because we still had the climb up to Saint-Bonnet-sur-Riom ahead of us.